clemsonMakerspace/admin/meeting-minutes/2017-10-04_team_meeting.md

 - Any updates from Alice w/ regard to updating training to include print log?
 - Camera cables are in the mail and should be here soon

+## Laser Cutter Lens & Mirror Cleaning
+- The lenses on the laser cutter need to be cleaned frequently
+- Plan to make it a part of daily setup or cleanup procedure

 ## SLA
 - [x] Alis Zamiar
 - [x] Alton O'Neal